SerNet/verinice/README.md

 build artifacts can then be found read the following sections.

-If you want to skip the junit tests you need to add the `-Dmaven.antrun.skip=true` parameter.
+If you want to skip the junit tests you need to add the `-DskipTests` parameter.

-	./mvnw -Dtycho.disableP2Mirrors=true -Dmaven.antrun.skip=true  clean verify
+	./mvnw -Dtycho.disableP2Mirrors=true -DskipTests clean verify

 ## Verinice client